Dream Lands Design

 Plumbing

 Home inspectors will also make sure all the plumbing is up to code.
 They will examine the condition of the water fixtures throughout the home, the water heater, and the sewer line.
-They will also make sure every sink tub and shower was properly installed and drains water the way it is supposed to.
+They will also make sure every sink tub and shower is properly installed and drains water the way it is supposed to.

 Appliances